 There’s no better date food than pizza.
 First of all it’s not messy – you can easily eat it with your hands, and on top of this, I’ve never met a human being who doesn’t like pizza – I just don’t think that person exists.

 Even if you hate tomatoes, or can’t eat cheese, there’s still hundreds of options out there for you – so it’s definitely a safe bet.
 In Manchester you have a fair whack of choices when it comes to the Best Food in the World™.

 First of all I recommend you to head to Rudy’s where you will both have a choice of one of their fantastically authentic Neapolitan pizzas – rammed with a choice of toppings and finished with a lovely beer or wine.
 Or you can head to Noi Quattro or Ciaooo in the Northern Quarter, or Honest Crust in Mackie Mayor.

 Finally, you could both go a bit ape-shit on the pizza front and head to Crazy Pedro’s – where it probably wouldn’t be unusual to find a roast dinner perched on some dough and served by the slice.
-If you’re date doesn’t like any of these places, it’s probably safe to assume they are an idiot and therefore not worth your time or effort.
+If your date doesn’t like any of these places, it’s probably safe to assume it’s just not gonna work!

 Platt Fields Park